brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 python-3.9.16-amd64-full.exe

-Python.org no longer allows downloads for 3.9, they must have their reasons.
-Unfortunately we need it for LabelImg (See annotation section) because LabelImg just closes after trying to do something when run in python 3.11.
-Your other option is to use a different annotation program...there are many to choose from.
-I created a virtual environment (explained later) for python 3.9 just for the image annotation and a virtual environment for python 3.11 for the actual AI stuff.

 ### Install your favorite python IDE
 The pycharm community edition is free

 https://www.jetbrains.com/pycharm/download/?section=windows

-At this point, I highly recommend reading or watching a tutorial on you chosen editor, they are complicated beasts.
-In the least, you will likely need to learn how to assign an interpreter to your project and learn how to run a script from the editor.
+At this point, I highly recommend reading or watching a brief tutorial on you chosen editor, they are complicated beasts.
+In the least, you will likely need to learn how to assign a python interpreter to your project and learn how to run a script from the editor.
+Within pycharm at least, with a script open, you will go into the settings, poke around until you find the python interpreter and set it to the 3.11 python.exe in your 3.11 local environment that we will create next!!!
-SETTING UP PYCHARM????

-### Create Local Python Environment for AI_Porject
+### Create Local Python Environment for AI_Project

-We are going to make python local environments, which tends to be good practice because many python versions and packages can interfer with each other, so we can make a local environment to isolate projects that might require different python versions and packages.
-We ran into this problem with LabelImg.
+We are going to make python local environments, which tends to be good practice because many python versions and packages can interfer with each other, or not work together, as we found with pycharm and 3.12 and LabelImg not working in >3.10, so we can make a local environment to isolate projects that might require different python versions and packages.

 #### Navigating in your Command Line Interface
 In your Command Prompt (CMD)-navigate to the folder where you downloaded this git hub repository, for me it is C:\Users\Green Sturgeon\AI_Project.
 For instance, my CMD opens up to